-The series "Grundlehren der mathematischen Wissenschaften" (subtitled Comprehensive Studies in Mathematics), Springer’s first series in higher mathematics, was founded by Richard Courant in 1920.
-The Grundlehren were conceived as a series of modern textbooks.
-This character is obvious in the first 60-70 volumes, but the series underwent a number of significant changes after World War II.
-Outwardly, the change was in language.
-Whereas the overwhelming majority of the first 100 volumes were published in German, the following volumes are nearly all in English.
+"Grundlehren der mathematischen Wissenschaften" (subtitled Comprehensive Studies in Mathematics), Springer’s first series in higher mathematics, was founded by Richard Courant in 1920.
+It was conceived as a series of modern textbooks.
+A number of significant changes appear after World War II.
+Outwardly, the change was in language: whereas most of the first 100 volumes were published in German, the following volumes are almost all in English.
 A more important change concerns the contents of the books.
-The original objective of the Grundlehren had been to lead students to the principal results and to recent research questions in a single relatively elementary and easily readable book.
-Good examples are van der Waerden’s two-volume Introduction to Algebra or the two famous volumes on Methods of Mathematical Physics by Courant and Hilbert.
+The original objective of the Grundlehren had been to lead readers to the principal results and to recent research questions in a single relatively elementary and accessible book.
+Good examples are van der Waerden’s 2-volume Introduction to Algebra or the two famous volumes of Courant and Hilbert on Methods of Mathematical Physics.

 Today, it is seldom possible to start at the basics and, in one volume or even two, reach the frontiers of current research.
 Thus many later volumes are both more specialized and more advanced.
 Nevertheless, most books in the series are meant to be textbooks of a kind, with occasional reference works or pure research monographs.
 Each book should lead up to current research, without over-emphasizing the author’s own interests.
 There should be proofs of the major statements enunciated, however, the presentation should remain expository.
 Examples of books that fit this description are Maclane's Homology, Siegel & Moser on Celestial Mechanics, Gilbarg & Trudinger on Elliptic PDE of Second Order, Dafermos's Hyperbolic Conservation Laws in Continuum Physics ...
 Longevity is an important criterion: a GL volume should continue to have an impact over many years.Topics should be of current mathematical relevance, and not too narrow.